 1. Sometimes the Souffle Does Not Rise – You read the recipe, you followed the instructions perfectly, and the souffle did not rise.
 It turned into a gelatinous blob in a pan.
+The truth is that you cannot control every single facet of the kitchen or your life.
 Occasionally, you do everything right and it does not matter.
 You planned for a perfect event.
 You endured numerous rehearsals practicing for both the best possible outcome and the worst.
 Regardless of your diligence in preparation, sometimes you just do not come out on top.
+Sometimes the souffle does not rise.

 2. If You Can’t Stand the Heat, Get Out of the Kitchen – The kitchen can quickly become too hot to handle literally and figuratively.
 Besides the physical heat, emotions often flare under stress of preparing meals in commercial settings.
 You should always know your limitations and act accordingly.
 Do not ask questions that you do not want the answer to, and do not stay in a situation that is too much for you.

 3. The Best Cooks Love to Cook – The best chefs in the business love what they are doing.
 They put their all into their profession, so they get the best results.
 You have to be passionate about your vocation to excel at it.
 Your career needs that same passion dedicated to it.
-If you want to get ahead, then you must give your all to your vocation.
+If you want to get ahead in life, then you must give your all to your occupation.

-4. When Baking a Cake, Walk Lightly and Do Not Open the Oven Too Early – If you keep stomping around the kitchen and opening the oven door, then you stop your cake from rising ,m.
-Sometimes you have to be patient and trust that you have done everything properly.
+4. When Baking a Cake, Walk Lightly and Do Not Open the Oven Too Early – If you keep stomping around the kitchen and opening the oven door, then you stop your cake from rising.
+Tact and patience are necessary to fulfill your potential.

 5. You Need Salt to Taste Sugar – In every recipe for a cookie, cake, pie, or anything that is sweet, there is a requisite amount of salt that accompanies the sugar.
 The salt is necessary to taste the sugar.
 Both baking and life are about balance.
 There will be both good and bad times.
 In order to really appreciate the great moments in life, you have to experience a little hardship.